 What motivates you to look forward to going to work every day?

 The thing that gets me going the most is the fact that I enjoy solving complex problems and working with the latest and greatest in the software development world.
 It’s truly a dream come true to work professionally, something that started as just a hobby.
-I am determined to always improve my coding skills, and I feel lucky to be able to do that while being surrounded by amazing people who I can genuinely call friends.
+I am determined to always improve my coding skills.
+I feel lucky to be able to do that while being surrounded by amazing people whom I can genuinely call friends.

 What is the most challenging task during work, and how do you handle it?